trailofbits/deepstate/README.md

-In many cases, this will result in finding a different failure or crash that allows smaller test cases, so you can also provide a string that controls the criteria for which test outputs are considered valid reductions (by default, the reducer looks for any test that fails or crashes).
-Only outputs containing the `--criteria` are considered to be valid reductions:
+In many cases, this will result in finding a different failure or crash that allows smaller test cases, so you can also provide a string that controls the criterion for which test outputs are considered valid reductions (by default, the reducer looks for any test that fails or crashes).
+Only outputs containing the `--criterion` are considered to be valid reductions (`--regexpCriterion` lets you use a Python regexp for more complex checks):

 ```shell
 deepstate-reduce ./TestFileSystem rmdirfail.test minrmdirfail.test --criteria "FATAL: /root/testfs/super.c(252)"